fluidware/fluidsurveys-docs/api/tut_p1.rst

 Building a Proxy
 ````````````````

-For Part I our proxy needs only needs to be able to `GET`.
+For Part I our proxy only needs to be able to `GET`.
 In Part II we will need to add the ability to `POST`.

 This function takes a *url* and uses cURL to GET the result.
 Most of it is just setting up the cURL options.
 See the `php docs <http://php.net/manual/en/book.curl.php>`_ for more info.
 It simply returns the unmodified response back to our app.
 We will put this in a file called *proxy.php*.